 We welcome your email, but please understand that communications via email or through this website do not constitute or create an attorney-client relationship between you and Simon Greenstone Panatier, PC or any of its lawyers.
 Unless we reach an agreement with regard to representation, the information you provide will not be treated as confidential or privileged, and any such information may be used adversely to you and for the benefit of current or future clients of the law firm.

-Chris Panatier was admitted to practice law in Texas after graduating from The University of Texas School of Law in 2001.
+Mr. Panatier was admitted to practice law in Texas after graduating from The University of Texas School of Law in 2001.
 His practice is focused entirely upon the representation of victims of toxic exposures at trial.
-He has obtained verdicts throughout the country exceeding $950,000,000.00.
+Chris has obtained verdicts throughout the country exceeding $950,000,000.00.
 His verdicts have been named as top verdicts in both Texas and California.
-Together with his partner David Greenstone, Chris obtained a verdict in Winkel v.
+Together with his fellow shareholder David Greenstone, Chris obtained a verdict in Winkel v.
 Colgate-Palmolive Co., which was the first verdict against Colgate-Palmolive for an individual who contracted mesothelioma from exposure to Colgate’s Cashmere Bouquet cosmetic talcum powder.
 The verdict was noted as one of the top 50 verdicts in California for the year 2015.

-When not zealously representing his clients in court, Chris enjoys his time as an artist.
+When not zealously representing his clients in court, Chris enjoys his time as an artist and author.

 Practice Area: Mesothelioma/Asbestos